bkotryna/Assorted_lab_projects/README.md

-# Some Projects from Biochemistry
+# Assorted projects from Biochemistry
 Some work done at the Biochemistry Department

 1) Which grid squares do good cryoEM particles come from:<br>